arya0042/CIS-4400-Journey/README.md

 We are *Journey*, a data collection company specializing in transportation analytics.
 Our company is based in New York City, and our work is always busy due to the ever-changing landscape that is NYC road infrastructure.

+---
 Business Problem

 Traffic has been one of the biggest issues in NYC, especially for taxi drivers in recent years, compounded by new laws and competition that seem to be evergrowing.
 That is why we have a new focus, which is to gather data from the Taxi & Limousine Commission and present it to clients wishing to invest in taxi medallions and know more info regarding the activity of NYC taxis, or perhaps even used for application development for enterprising companies.
 These requirements for these customers and potential companies would need to be able to see this data filtered to select either yellow or green taxis, which borough(s), the total trips by taxi type, the total trips by borough, the total trips organized by and by day, and lastly, the revenue by boroughs to see how much is made.

-These requirements will offer any interested investors and companies the data needed to understand the taxi business, and to an extent, the city of New York itself.
+These requirements will be crucial in setting the scope of our project.

+---
+Business Impact

 ---
 Data Sourcing